VerDevWeb/autoQA/README.md

 It captures the signals that matter to a test run:

-- page structure as a DOM/AST representation with stable `agentId` anchors
+- page structure as a compact DOM tree optimized for LLM reasoning (interactive nodes, labels, key attributes, significant ancestors)
 - console messages and page errors
 - relevant network activity such as fetch, XHR, document, and websocket traffic
 - transient UI messages such as toasts, banners, alerts, and status updates